testfailed/testfailed/README.md

 # About Me

-A normalized Backend / Frontend Engineer
+I'm a Software Developer.

 - currently working on **Personal Project**
-- currently learning **TDD (Cypress.io), Next.js (w.
-Recoil), Nest.js (w.
-TypeORM, Socket.io), Typescript, Monorepo (Bazel)**
+- currently learning **NixOS and it ecosystems**
 - reach me at **clvswft03@gmail.com**

-> These days I'm trying to contributing Open-Source projects (somehow,)\
-> and wanna communicate with other developers in common interests 💬

 &nbsp;